 My son found on A New Zealand beach.
 It looks like a whale dorsal vertebrae to me.
 Any ideas?
 Thanks in advance.
 Martin

-Outside United States Posted almost 3 years ago
+Outside United States Posted about 3 years ago

 Where can I get a feed tested for ash content?
 I need to compare the ash content of different lots of brine shrimp cysts.
 Can you recommend a lab that can do this ?
 I also would like to know if there is a company that offers toll processing to irradiate fresh seafood to increase shelf life for third party producers?